djaxho/laravel-cats/README.md

 > (__ __)//
 > ```

-Intended to be comical in the beginning, but has proven itself to be a tool used fairly often for drawing the eye to breaks, or data dumps in views when you aren't sure where dumped data will really end up on a page.
+Intended to be comical in the beginning, but has proven itself to be a tool used fairly often for drawing the eye to breaks, or data dumps in views or command line when you aren't sure where dumped data will really end up on a page.
 Or when your terminal is filled with output and you want to know exactly where your dump ended up if it isn't the final item printed to the console.
 A big 'ol cat lets your eyes find the target immediately.

 ## Installation